SUPPORTING THE LIFE OF THE LAND

 Donate

-Please donate generously to Maui Rapid Response or Hawaiʻi Community Foundationʻs Maui Strong Fund.
+Please donate generously to Maui Rapid Response , Kula Community Watershed Alliance, or Hawaiʻi Community Foundationʻs Maui Strong Fund.

 Remediating Maui Soils with Biochar

 For several years, our team has been studying with and learning from researchers about the ways biochar can serve as a filter for toxins in the landscape.
-In recent years, weʻve provided large quantities of locally-made biochar to Maui customers who are working to reduce fertilizer runoff or use retention ponds in the development process to protect the reefs and ocean life.
+Recently, we’ve provided large quantities of locally-made biochar to Maui customers.
+They have used our product as fertilizer to reduce harmful runoff and in retention ponds during commercial construction to protect the reefs and ocean life.

-In the wake of the Maui wildfires, we are making engineered batches of biochar that are designed to reduce the bioavailability and leachability of heavy metals and organic pollutants in soils through adsorption and through encouraging the proliferation of beneficial microbes that break down organic pollutants (bioremediation).
+In the wake of the Maui wildfires, we are making engineered batches of biochar that are designed to reduce the bioavailability and leachability of heavy metals and organic pollutants in soils through absorption while simultaneously encouraging the proliferation of beneficial microbes that break down organic pollutants (bioremediation).

 Biochar made from Eucalyptus